joshgoebel/keyszer/README.md

 **Is it ready to use/test?**

-Maybe.  _I'd call it late alpha or early beta._  I've been code refactoring (and adding much needed tests) more than directly using, but that is now changing.
-If you're comfortable running from the source and sending detailed bug reports I'd love to have your help.
+Maybe.  _I'd call it early beta._  I've been using it myself full time with the Kinto.sh config file.
+It's still a little rough and there are no doubt edge case bugs.
+If you're comfortable running from source and sending detailed bug reports I'd love to have your help.
 If you're comfortable hacking on the source, even better!

 **Is this compatible with [Kinto.sh](https://github.com/rbreaves/kinto)?**